buxx/rolling/README.md

 ![Rollgui screenshot](https://redbricks.games/uploads/117/game/Coffee_231_illustration.png)

-# Development
+# Installation

+A python3.7+ is required.
+If you use debian, debian 10 is required if you want to use OS python packaged.
+But you can compile python3.7 on your system.

+Following documentation assume you use debian 10 or simial OS.
+You will need:

+    apt-get install git python3 python3-venv build-essential python3-dev

 ## Python environment require

-A python3.7+ is required.

 If you need to create a virtual environment, you can use the following: